tansaku/webserver_log_parser/README.md

 ### Different approach to RSpec organisation?

 The RSpec block for `WebserverLogParser` fell foul of an Rubocop block size issue.
-Shared example extraction was not sufficient to remove this issue, and so the advice from the following stackoverflow post was followed to turn off that rule for RSpec blocks:
+Shared example extraction was not sufficient to remove this issue, and so the advice from the following StackOverflow post was followed to turn off that rule for RSpec blocks:

 https://stackoverflow.com/questions/40934345/rubocop-25-line-block-size-and-rspec-tests